ssokolic/2024-e2evc-barcelona-automation-masterclass/03_What_Knowledge_do_I_Need.md

 A Ruby-based testing framework that can be used to automate the testing of server configurations.
 Understanding how to use Serverspec is important for automating testing and validation of infrastructure setups.

-### Goss

-A YAML-based testing framework that can be used to automate the testing of server configurations.
-Understanding how to use Goss is important for automating testing and validation of infrastructure setups.

 ---

 ## Soft Skills